 It is giving each other an atmosphere in which each can grow.
 It is finding room for the things of the spirit.
 It is a common search for the good and the beautiful.
 It is not only marrying the right partner, it is being the right partner.

 Marriage – Marriage deepens and enriches every facet of life.
-Happiness is fuller; memories are fresher; commitment is stronger.
+In marriage, happiness is fuller; memories are fresher; commitment is stronger.
 Marriage understands and forgives the mistakes life is unable to avoid.
 It encourages and nurtures new life, new experiences and new ways of expressing love through the seasons of life.
-While the commitment begins with the two of you, its effect radiates outward.
-It touches your family and friends and ultimately all of society.
-When this commitment is seriously made and continuously fulfilled, it leads to the richest and most rewarding of human relationships.
+When this commitment is continuously fulfilled, it leads to the richest and most rewarding of human relationships.

 When a couple treats each other with kindness, love, and respect, the best of what marriage has to offer is the result.
 Your relationship will take more than love.
 It will take trust to know in your hearts that you want the best for each other.
 Dedication to stay open to one another, to learn and grow, even when it is difficult to do so.
-And faith to go forward together without knowing what the future holds for you both.
-Marriage is a give and take between two personalities and your joining together today becomes all the more important to recognize the significance of a devoted and affectionate family life.
+And faith to go forward together without knowing what the future holds.
+Marriage is a give and take between two personalities and your joining together today leads you to the next step in your journey.

 How Falling in Love is like Owning a Dog – by Taylor Mali: First of all, it’s a big responsibility, so think long and hard before deciding on love.
 On cold winter nights, love is warm.
 It lies between you and lives and breathes and makes funny noises.
 Love wakes you up all hours of the night with its needs.
 It needs to be fed so it will grow and stay healthy.
 Love doesn’t like being left alone for long.
 But come home and love is always happy to see you.
 It may break a few things accidentally in its passion for life, but you can never be mad at love for long.